Maryland Medicaid DataPort

 Subtract the “HealthChoice: All MCOs” and “Fee-for-Service Medicaid” totals from the “All Medicaid” total.
 The number that remains is the PAC population.

-Long Term Services and Support (LTSS)
+Long-Term Services and Support (LTSS)

-LTSS Waivers and Programs
+LTSS HCBS Programs

 Autism Waiver